Broken Arrow Public Schools to support Special Olympics team with annual sendoff May 17

-Cheering and high fives are on the agenda for May 11 as Broken Arrow students, staff and community members gather to celebrate the Special Olympics team as they travel to the annual Summer Games.
-This pep rally will take place at 7:15 a.m. in Tiger Alley, next to the Broken Arrow High School Varsity Training Center parking lot.
+Cheering and high fives are on the agenda for May 17 as Broken Arrow students, staff and community members gather to celebrate the Special Olympics team as they travel to the annual Summer Games.
+This sendoff will take place at 7 a.m. outside of the Broken Arrow High School fieldhouse.

 Every year, the Summer Games are hosted by Oklahoma State University in Stillwater, Okla.
 These games feature Olympic-style opening ceremonies, competitions and a number of fun activities.
 Athletes come from 14 geographical areas of Oklahoma where they have completed competitions in their local cities.

-Broken Arrow's students will compete in bocce ball, a variety of track and field events, golf skills, and powerlifting.
+Broken Arrow's students will compete in bocce ball, a variety of track and field events, cornhole, and powerlifting.

 Visit www.sook.org to learn more.